nioo-knaw/epiGBS2/README.md

 #### Fix:

-- Check the length of the Wobble in your adapter sequence and the set number in the barcode file.
+- Check the length of the Wobble in your adapter sequence and the number in the barcode file.
-- Check the quality and quantity of input DNA of the wetlab protocol.
+- Check the quality and quantity of input DNA during the wetlab procedure.

 ### Demultiplexing

 #### Problem:
-One or more samples have small amounts of recovered reads or read number differ a lot between different samples.
+One or more samples have small amounts of recovered reads or read numbers differ a lot between different samples.

 #### Fix:

 - Check the labwork (e.g. the used barcodes and your pipetting scheme)
 - Check the barcode file based on the wetlab-scheme
-- The Barcode log file (output.dir/output-demultiplex/clone-stacks/process_radtags.clone.log) contains de-novo discovered barcodes.
+- The Barcode log file (output.dir/output-demultiplex/clone-stacks/process_radtags.clone.log) contains denovo discovered barcodes.
 Do you find complete set of Watson and Crick, reverse and forward?
 Then check your barcode file and experimental design file again.
 Do you find a lot of barcode-sets, where both R1 and R2 barcode end on "C"?
 Then bisulfite conversion might be low in your experiment.
 - Check DNA quantification and quality of the missing samples
 - RAD-tag: Pipeline checks for the presence of the restriction enzyme overhang (RAD-tag).
 If this sequence contains unmethylated "Cs", they will be converted to "Ts".
 The RAD-tag check allows one nucleotide mismatch.
 Depending from the chosen enzyme combination, two or more mismatches should be allowed.
 Possible fix is to switch off RAD-tag check by opening demultiplex/barcode_stacks.py and change line XX from cmd += "-r -D --inline_inline --barcode_dist_2 0 " to cmd += "-r -D --inline_inline --barcode_dist_2 0 --disable_rad_check "
-- Check the .rm. files in output.dir/output-demultiplex/clone-stacks/ in the QC.
+- Check the .rem. files in output.dir/output-demultiplex/clone-stacks/ in the QC.
 Do they show a common sequence in the beginning of the read different from your expected RAD-tag?
 - check for barcode bias.
 From GBS experiment it is known that some barcodes perform better than others

 #### Problem: